A Novel Technique for Evidence based Conditional Inference in Deep Neural Networks via Latent Feature Perturbation: Introduction

+One of the ways to look upon multi-modal techniques is the \emph{perturbation} induced in the latent feature representation.
+One could argue that there is an inherent latent feature representation learnt by the standard uni-modal architecture for the task.
+In the case of multi-modal architectures, this representation is \emph{adaptively perturbed} by using the auxiliary modality.
+The final inference is then made on the basis of this perturbed representation.
+The perturbation perspective motivates one to look at other ways of changing the latent representation in favor of evidence, which do not have the limitations of multi-modal DNNs.

-We model our task of interest, e.g., semantic segmentation, as the primary task in the MTL framework.
-The evidence is modelled as the output of one or more secondary tasks, e.g., image tags.
+The main contribution of this paper is in suggesting a Multi-Task Learning (MTL) \cite{caruana1995learning} based framework to perform evidence based conditional inference in DNNs.
+We model our task of interest as the primary task in the MTL framework.
+The evidence is modelled as the output of one or more auxiliary tasks.
 While our training process is identical to the one used by standard MTL architectures, our testing phase is quite different.
-Instead of simply doing a forward propagation during prediction, we back-propagate the loss on the output of the secondary tasks (evidence) and re-adjust the weights learned to match the evidence.
-In order to avoid over-fitting the observed evidence, we employ a regularizer in the form of two norm penalty or early stopping, so that the weights do not deviate significantly from their originally learned values.

-The specific contributions of this work are as follows: (1) We propose a novel adaptation of the MTL framework which can incorporate evidence at test time to improve predictions of a DNN.
-The framework is generic in the sense that it can use existing DNN architectures, pre-trained for variety of tasks, along with diverse inexpensively gathered auxiliary information as evidence (2) We suggest two approaches to re-adjust the weights of the deep network so as to match the network output to evidence.
-(3) We demonstrate the efficacy of proposed framework by improving state-of-the-art results on two specific problems viz semantic segmentation and instance segmentation problems.
-Figure~\ref{fig:real_world_examples} shows some sample results.

-We stress that our focus in this paper is to show the improvement obtained by using easily available auxiliary information along with state-of-the-art models.
-In that regard, they should not be seen as our competitors, but rather being enhanced using our approach.
-We present other na\"{\i}ve baselines which incorporate auxiliary information for direct comparison (e.g., using label pruning).
+We employ a novel Bayesian formulation to change the internal feature (joint) representation such that the probability of predicting the observed auxiliary task label(s) is maximized.
+We formulate this in terms of minimizing a loss over the auxiliary task label(s) and employ back propagation to arrive at the modified representation.
+Comparison with earlier work ~\cite{rosenfeld2018priming} shows that our approach can be significantly more effective than multi-modal setting.
+Our contributions are as follows: \begin{enumerate}[leftmargin=*]

+\item We present a novel approach to model evidence as the prediction of a DNN in an MTL framework.
+Our approach allows us to make use of pre-trained DNN architectures for many standard tasks, and does not require jointly annotated data for training.

+\item We present a novel Bayesian formulation which maximizes the probability of evidence via latent feature perturbation.
+This provides a strong mathematical basis for our approach.

+\item We present experiments on three different tasks demonstrating that exploiting evidence using our method can result in significantly improved predictions over the state-of-the-art, as well as multi-modal baselines. \end{enumerate}